run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-troubleshooting.md

 runai submit -i gcr.io/run-ai-demo/quickstart -g 1
 ```

-* Verify that the Job is a _Running_ state when running:
+* Verify that the Job is in a _Running_ state by running:

 ```
 runai list jobs